pmcharrison/psynet-tutorial-ismir-2025/docs/01-topics/04-timeline.rst

     Timeline(
         ModularPage(
             "choose_page",
-            "What page do you want to see next?"
+            "What page do you want to see next?", PushButtonControl(choices=["page_1", "page_2"]),
-            PushButtonControl(choices=["page_1", "page_2"]),
             save_answer="choose_page",
         ),